 McGill asks a lot of its students academically.
 Although your first semester might be challenging, there are plenty of ways to make sure you stay on track.
 It is important to remember to not push vourself to the limit.
-Part of being in university is learning from your mistakes and there is plenty to learn throughout your career at McGill.
+Part of being in university is learning from your mistakes career at McGill.